 Amir's Visit To Russia Captures Global Spotlight

-Doha: The Amir HH Sheikh Tamim bin Hamad Al-Thani's official visit to the Russian Federation garnered significant media attention both regionally and internationally - particularly from Russian media which provided extensive coverage to His Highness's talks with HE President of the Russian Federation Vladimir Putin.
+(MENAFN- Gulf Times) His Highness the Amir Sheikh Tamim bin Hamad Al-Thani's official visit to the Russian Federation garnered significant media attention both regionally and internationally - particularly from Russian media which provided extensive coverage to His Highness's talks with HE President of the Russian Federation Vladimir Putin.

 Russian media reports highlighted the warm official reception accorded to HH the Amir and the cordial atmosphere that marked the visit's ceremonies.
 They underscored the importance of the bilateral discussions which explored prospects for enhancing relations between the two countries across various sectors, particularly in energy and investment.